Keep your child safe on Twitch

 - Encourage your child to talk to you if someone says something upsetting or hurtful to them, or if they see something they find upsetting

-- Look for signs they may be being bullied, like being afraid or reluctant to go to school, feeling nervous, losing confidence or becoming distressed and withdrawn, or losing sleep
+- Look for signs that they may be being bullied, such as being afraid or reluctant to go to school, a change in their performance at school, feeling nervous, losing confidence or becoming distressed and withdrawn, losing sleep or a change in their eating habits

 - Tell our school about any bullying your child experiences